Author: eilemann@gmail.com

 Equalizer can manage static and versioned objects.

-Static objects can be instanciated on multiple nodes.
-Upon instanciation, the data from the master version is replicated to the 'slave' node.
+Static objects can be instantiated on multiple nodes.
+Upon instantiation, the data from the master version is replicated to the 'slave' node.
 Static objects do not retain object data, since this data is assumed to be immutable.

 Versioned objects work like a simplified version control system.
 One